pjs902/cmc-browser/README.md

 loading of CMC snapshots.

-On the managing side of things, this library will index all models and snapshots in a given directory and also allow for the automated downloading of new CMC models from the web server.
+On the managing side of things, this library will index all models and snapshots in a given directory and also allows for the automated downloading of new CMC models from the web server.

 Here's an example of a simple workflow, indexing some local models, listing the snapshots of a model and downloading a new model: